 Tawia A. Apenteng, MD Tawia Apenteng, MD, is an attending neonatologist at CHOP Newborn Care at Pennsylvania Hospital.
 Locations: CHOP Newborn Care at Pennsylvania Hospital; Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Background Tawia Apenteng, MD, FAAP, is an attending physician in the Division of Neonatology at Children's Hospital of Philadelphia (CHOP).
 Dr. Apenteng was born in Ghana and grew up in West Africa.
 She received her Bachelor of Arts in Biology and Economics with Honors from Vassar College in Poughkeepsie, NY.
 She attended the University of Pennsylvania Perelman School of Medicine.
 She completed her residency and fellowship training at The Children's Hospital of Philadelphia.
 She also received a Certificate in Clinical Research from the Center for Clinical Epidemiology and Biostatistics at the University of Pennsylvania Perelman School of Medicine.
 Dr. Apenteng has a strong interest in improving newborn health in resource-poor countries and has explored the cost-effectiveness of interventions to decrease neonatal mortality in Ghana.
 Education and Training Medical SchoolMD - University of Pennsylvania School of Medicine, Philadelphia, PA InternshipPediatrics - The Children's Hospital of Philadelphia, Philadelphia, PA ResidencyPediatrics - The Children's Hospital of Philadelphia, Philadelphia, PA FellowshipNeonatology - The Children's Hospital of Philadelphia, Philadelphia, PA Board CertificationPediatrics Titles and Academic Titles Attending Neonatologist Departments and Services Division of NeonatologyNewborn/Infant Intensive Care Unit (N/IICU) Research Interests Cost-effectiveness of interventions to improve neonatal mortality in Ghana Publications BooksChapters 2013 Raab E, Apenteng T, Handzel J, Harris M. Neonatology.
 The Philadelphia Guide: Inpatient Pediatrics, 2e.
 Frank G, Shah SS, Catallozzi MC, Zaoutis LB (eds).
 New York, NY: McGraw Hill, 2013.
 2007 Apenteng T, contributing author.
 First Aid Q & A for the USMLE Step2 CK.
 Le T, Shivaram A, Klein J (eds).
 New York, NY: McGraw Hill, 2007.
 Apenteng T, contributing author.
 USMLERx Step 2 CK Online Test Bank.
 Le T, Shivaram A, Klein J (eds).
 2007.
 Posters and Presentations2013 Cost-Effectiveness of Interventions to decrease Neonatal Mortality in Ghana.
 Poster Presentation: Eastern Society for Pediatric Research Annual Meeting.
 2013 Mar, Washington, DC.
 Cost-Effectiveness of Interventions to decrease Neonatal Mortality in Ghana.
 Platform Presentation: Pediatric Academic Societies Annual Meeting.
 2013 May 4-7, Washington, DC.
-Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.